nitesh0007-edith/market-wars-simulator/README.md

 This project is licensed under the **MIT License** — free to use, modify, and extend.

 See [LICENSE](LICENSE) file for details.
 ---

-## 💡 Pitch (30-Second Version)

-> *"We built a trading battle arena where strategies compete in synthetic markets with real-world complexity.
-Each market has bull/bear/sideways regimes and crash events.
-Agents range from momentum to mean-reversion, all facing realistic costs.
-A Genetic Algorithm evolves each strategy's parameters and adapts them to changing market conditions.
-The dashboard shows clear equity curves, drawdowns, and metrics.
-Downloadable JSONs ensure reproducibility.
-Our simulator blends market realism with AI adaptation — a true playground for strategy evolution."*

----

 ## 🤝 Contributing